ardevd/ha-dimo/README.md

 ## 🛠 Installation

-First, a quick note.
-Onboarding is currently a tad bit convoluted and requires a license fee which, as of current writing, needs to be paid with DIMO or POL tokens.
-POL tokens are available on all major crypto currency exchanges.

-We realize that this is a high bar to entry, but the DIMO team is working on an update that will wave the fee requirement for personal/open source use.
-We're eager to have people test out this integration but consider yourself an early adopter.
-If you encounter any issues, feel free to reach out and create a Github issue.

 ### Option 1: HACS (Home Assistant Community Store)

 A [PR](https://github.com/hacs/default/pull/2860) exists for including this integration in HACS, but as of now the PR backlog in HACS is almost a year long, so it will probably take some time before it gets merged.